Rye Arts Center Zoning Petition

 Concerned BBL Neighbor

-by Lp, 9 months ago
+by Lp, about 1 year ago

 My concern with the RAC expansion project is the parking and traffic congestion for 66 Milton Road, BBL, which I where I am an owner.
 The congestion on Milton Road, during school hours and camp hours is significant.
 There have been days when I have tried to drive out of the BBL driveway and cannot get out onto Milton Road.
 The traffic was even worse when the construction project on Milton Road between BBL and Parsons Street were in process.
 There are times when I have to wait to cross the street to go to our gardens, when cars drive...
 Continue reading